Salt Lake City

 How many pets can I have in my home?

-The zoning ordinance does not deal with animals.
-Please call Salt Lake County Animal Services.
+The building code and zoning ordinances do not regulate animals.
+Please contact Salt Lake County Animal Services.

 Do I need a permit for a garage?
 What do I need?

-Yes, a permit is required to tear down or build a garage.
+Yes, a permit is required to tear down, remodel, or build a garage.
 Click here for this information.

 Do I need a permit for a fence?
 What do I need?

 The installation of a fence requires a permit from Building Services.
 “Fence” means a structure erected to provide privacy or security which defines a private space and may enhance the design of individual sites.
-A wall or similar barrier is also considered to be a fence.
-The fee for most residential fences is $40.00.
-For additional information about fences please click here.
+A wall or similar barrier can also considered to be a fence.
+For additional information about fences please click here

 Do I need a permit to replace doors or windows?
 What do I need?

 Yes, permits are required to replace exterior doors or windows.
-We normally require a window schedule to replace windows.
+A window schedule needs to be completed and submitted for plan review to replace windows.
 The window schedule should include a listing of the size and type of window being added/replaced and the room that the window is in, i.e., bedroom, living room, etc. A window schedule can be found here.

 How do I obtain historic permit information?